Firestorm-Graphics/iOS-splash-maker/README.md

 ##Configuring which platforms to generate splash screens for

-1. Open `splash.js` in your favorite text editor (Notepad, TextEdit, Sublime Text) or Adobe's ExtendScript Toolkit (which comes bundled with Photoshop Extended)
-2. At the very beginning of the file you'll see the following:
+Open `splash.js` in your favorite text editor (Notepad, TextEdit, Sublime Text) or Adobe's ExtendScript Toolkit (which comes bundled with Photoshop Extended).
+At the very beginning of the file you'll see the following:

 ```javascript
 var use = {